dg-t/codeChallenge/2.Calculator/src/README.md

 The Payvision' Calculator is a simple tool to make simple math calculations.
 It will work in a few simple steps:
 1. Press any button with the digits on it, the numbers will appear on the display.
+(This calculator cannot start with negative numbers).
 2. Press ONE button with the operation of your choice.
 (If you press an operation twice it will break the calculator).
 3. Repeat step one, with the number you wish to get the calculation with.
 4. Then press "=" to display the result.